Smollett reactions epitomize polarized state of US politics

 However, Stepman said he shared concerns that the case might have unfortunate consequences for real victims who deserve support and compassion.

 “Heinous hate crimes do exist in this country, but it’s the ‘boy who cried wolf’ thing,” Stepman said.
-“People become cynical, and that’s not a healthy thing for America society.”
+“People become cynical, and that’s not a healthy thing for American society.”

 He expressed similar concerns about how hate crimes are handled in the future because of this case while recognizing how his city became a participant in a national political debate.